rust-lang/rust-bindgen/CONTRIBUTING.md

-If you need to update the test expectations for a test file that generates different bindings for different `libclang` versions, you *don't* need to have many version of `libclang` installed locally.
-Just make a work-in-progress pull request, and then when Travis CI fails, it will log a diff of the expectations.
+If you need to update the test expectations for a test file that generates different bindings for different `libclang` versions, you *don't* need to have many versions of `libclang` installed locally.
+Just make a work-in-progress pull request, and then when CI fails, it will log a diff of the expectations.
 Use the diff to patch the appropriate expectation file locally and then update your pull request.